roxanahickey/adolescent/02-hclust-pcoa.md

 Now we visualize community composition as a heatmap along with the UPGMA dendrogram and cluster assignments just determined.

 ## Figure 1.
 Bacterial community composition of the vaginal microbiota of girls and mothers sampled longitudinally.
+**Note: In the final publication version, I flipped the orientation of the dendrogram horizontally and moved all legend items to the top left of the plot.**

 Each column in the dendrogram and heatmap represents the vaginal microbiota sampled from a single individual at a single time point.
 In total 198 samples from 31 girls and 47 samples from 24 mothers are represented.
 The dendrogram represents the average linkage (UPGMA) hierarchical clustering of samples based on the Bray-Curtis dissimilarity matrix computed from Hellinger-standardized taxon abundance data.
 The colored bars below the dendrogram represent cluster group (top row) and sample type (second and third rows).
 Clusters are named to signify the most abundant taxon, when applicable: LC (_Lactobacillus crispatus_ dominant, n=87), LI (_L. iners_, n=71), LG (_L. gasseri_, n=22), LJ (_L. jensenii_, n=8), ‘Bifido’ (_Bifidobacterium_, n=2), GV (_Gardnerella vaginalis_, n=30) and ‘Other’ (n=25).
-The heatmap represents proportions (before Hellinger standardization) of the 25 overall most abundant taxa within each community as indicated by the legend at top right.
+The heatmap represents proportions (before Hellinger standardization) of the 25 overall most abundant taxa within each community as indicated by the legend at top left.
 Sample type categories include girl/mother and premenarche/postmenarche (no menarche status is indicated for mother samples, colored gray).

 ![plot of chunk fig-1-hclust-heatmap](./02-hclust-pcoa_files/figure-html/fig-1-hclust-heatmap.png)